RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #64

+The walk back was even colder, cuz my jacket took the sweat from my first walk and decided to make it colder... lol.
+And I also noticed on the way back that my mustache was frozen from the condensation from breathing out of my nose.
+Holy hell it was cold.
+But I did it.
+I even took pictures to prove it. :P Anyways, now it is time to get some coding done. :) I'm satisfied with my current health situation.
+Even if I've been slacking lately, it was cuz my mood was down and I still pushed through.
+Good sign of things to come.
+And this log has been a savior for keeping me sane and going.
+64 is a magic number. ;) ONWARDS TO 128!!!

 ## #63

 At Shari's I had a bunch of water and a mostly protein breakfast.
 3 eggs,